Brad Shaw: Ottawa Senators

 Shaw was selected by the Ottawa Senators as part of a secret deal whereby if Ottawa did not select Viacheslav Fetisov of the New Jersey Devils, but another player, then New Jersey would send Ottawa a young player to complete the transaction.
 Shaw was named an alternate captain for the Senators.
 Shaw was on the ice for the opening faceoff in Ottawa's first game in their inaugural season in 1992–93.
 Shaw played in 81 games with the Senators, scoring seven goals and 41 points.
 On November 5, 1992, he had a multi-point game against the Calgary Flames, then again against the San Jose Sharks on January 10, 1993.

 Shaw was named a co-captain of the Senators with Mark Lamb to begin 1993–94, a position they both held until March when Lamb was traded to the Philadelphia Flyers.
-Gord Dineen was named captain as his (and Lamb's) replacement that season.
+Gord Dineen was named captain as his (and Lamb's) replacement for the rest of that season.
 In 66 games, Shaw had four goals and 23 points.
 In the lockout-shortened 1994–95 season, Shaw appeared in only two games with the Senators, getting no points.
 He finished the year with the Atlanta Knights of the IHL, where in 26 games, he had a goal and 19 points.
 In five playoff games with Atlanta, Shaw had seven points.